CDSMOpen/coffeescript-style-guide/README.md

 _privateMethod: ->
 ```

-We don't have a convention for "protected" meaning that protected methods should be public.
-Private methods are not intended to be overridden but are exposed for testing.
+We don't have a convention for "protected" methods meaning that protected methods should be public.
+Private methods are not intended to be overridden but are exposed for unit testing purposes.

 <a name="functions"/>